 Chimney Rock Archeological Site, Colorado – Located in the San Juan National Forest in southwest Colorado, the site is between Durango and Pagosa Springs.
 It is managed by the Pagosa Ranger District, USDA Forest Service.
 Designated an Archaeological Area and National Historic Site in 1970, Chimney Rock lies on 4,100 acres of San Juan National Forest land surrounded by the Southern Ute Indian Reservation.
 The site was home to the modern Pueblo Indians’ ancestors 1,000 years ago and is of great spiritual significance to these tribes.
 Their ancestors built over 200 homes and ceremonial buildings high above the valley floor, probably near the sacred twin rock pinnacles.
 Of the hundreds of individual sites dotting the landscape, researchers have thus far found 91 structures that may have been permanent, plus 27 work camps near farming areas, adding up to more than 200 individual rooms.
 The Chimney Rock Interpretive Association conducts daily guided walking tours and operates the Visitor Center during in-season, May 15 to September 30.
 More information Chimney Rock Interpretive Program, P.O.
 Box 1662, Pagosa Springs, Colorado 81147, 970-883-5359.

-Gila Cliff Dwellings National Monument, New Mexico – National monument preserves cliff dwellings and other significant archeological remains left by prehistoric American Indians of the Mogollon Culture.
-The well-preserved cliff dwellings, constructed in the late 1200s, contain 42 rooms and are located within five natural caves in a narrow side canyon above the Gila River.
-The TJ Ruin contains unexcavated remains of a small pueblo inhabited for roughly 900 years, beginning about.
-500 A.D.
-The national monument is administered jointly by the National Park Service and the Forest Service.
+Gila Cliff Dwellings National Monument, New Mexico – This National Monument preserves cliff dwellings and other significant archeological remains left by prehistoric American Indians of the Mogollon Culture.
+The well-preserved cliff dwellings, constructed in the late 1200s, contain 42 rooms within five natural caves in a narrow side canyon above the Gila River.
 It is 44 miles north of Silver City, New Mexico, at the end of NM 15.
 The cliff dwellings trail and Visitors Center are open daily.
-More information: Gila Cliff Dwellings National Monument, HC 68 Box 100, Silver City, New Mexico 88061, 575-536-9461.
+More information: Gila Cliff Dwellings National Monument, H.C.
+68 Box 100, Silver City, New Mexico 88061, 575-536-9461.

 Kinishba Ruins, Arizona – Kinishba Ruins is a sprawling, 600-room pueblo archaeological site in eastern Arizona that includes a combination of Mogollon and Anasazi cultural traits and is considered ancestral to both the Hopi and Zuni cultures.
-The large pueblo ruin containing nine masonry buildings was constructed between 1250 and 1350 A.D. by the pre-Columbian Mogollon culture.
+The pre-Columbian Mogollon culture constructed the large pueblo ruin containing nine masonry buildings between 1250 and 1350 A.D.
 The pueblo is situated on the upper end of a grass-covered valley and originally had 400-500 ground floor rooms standing two or three stories high.
 At its peak, Kinishba may have housed up to 1000 occupants.
 The pueblo was vacated in the late 14th-early 15th centuries for unknown reasons.
 Kinishba Ruins, a National Historic Landmark, is seven miles west of Whiteriver, Arizona, off AZ 73 on Fort Apache Indian Reservation.
 For more information, call 520-338-4625.

 Pueblo Grand Ruin, Arizona – Pueblo Grande Ruin, a National Historic Landmark, is a large prehistoric Hohokam Indian village site that was continuously occupied between 100 and 1450 A.D.
 Heavily influenced by contacts with Mexico, the Hohokam built a Central American style ball court and a large masonry platform mound surrounded by caliche-brick dwellings between 1150 and 1450 A.D.
 The mound covers 3.3 acres and stands 20 feet high.
 The Pueblo Grande Museum contains exhibits on the Hohokam people.
 Admission fee.
 Located at 4619 E. Washington St. in Phoenix, Arizona.
 A self-guided trail leads to the ruin.

 Salmon Ruins, New Mexico – Located on the north bank of the San Juan River, the Salmon Pueblo was constructed between 1088 and 1090 A.D.
-Built during the same time period as many of the great houses in Chaco Canyon some 45 miles to the south, this large Chaco pueblo originally contained over 300 rooms on three levels.
+Built during the same time as many of the great houses in Chaco Canyon some 45 miles to the south, this large Chaco pueblo originally contained over 300 rooms on three levels.
 Some of the many astronomical alignments found at the site appear to have been set in place as early as 1068.
 The initial structure is thought to have been completed in just two years, carrying trees and rock from up to 50 miles away.
-However, after just about 25-30 years, they abandoned the site.
+However, they abandoned the site after just about 25-30 years.
 The reason is unknown.
 Around 1160 A.D., the Ancestral Puebloans (Anasazi) began what is known as the “Secondary Occupation.”
 During this time, many structural modifications were made to the Salmon remained the largest pueblo on the San Juan River until it was abandoned again in about 1265 A.D. well-marked paths interpret the excavated ruins.
 More information: Salmon Ruins, 6131 Highway 64, Bloomfield, New Mexico.

 Tonto National Monument, Arizona – Tonto National Monument, administered by the National Park Service, contains three prehistoric Salado Indian cliff dwellings constructed from about 1250 to 1300 A.D.
-The monument consists of the Upper Ruin, with 32 ground floor rooms and eight second-story rooms; the Lower Ruin, with 16 ground floor rooms and three second-story rooms; and the Lower Ruin Annex.
+The Monument consists of the Upper Ruin, with 32 ground floor rooms and eight second-story rooms; the Lower Ruin, with 16 ground floor rooms and three second-story rooms; and the Lower Ruin Annex.
 There are also at least 62 additional sites.
 The Salado were primarily farmers descended from the Hohokam who settled the Tonto Basin in the 700’s.
-Between 1400 and 1450, for unknown reasons, the Salado vacated their cliff dwellings.
+Between 1400 and 1450, the Salado vacated their cliff dwellings for unknown reasons.
 Tonto National Monument is 31 miles northwest of Globe, Arizona, on Arizona 88.
 A Visitors Center and museum are open daily.
 26260 N AZ Hwy 188 #2, Roosevelt, Arizona 85545, 928-467-2241.

 Walnut Canyon National Monument, Arizona – Having over 240 prehistoric Sinagua Indian sites, these include pit house villages built between 500 and 800 A.D. and several multi-room cliff dwellings and single-room field houses c.
 1125 and 1250 A.D.
 By about 1250 A.D., the Sinagua had moved on, leaving the sites as the most obvious reminder of their habitation.
 Walnut Canyon National Monument, administered by the National Park Service, is 7 1/2 miles east of Flagstaff, Arizona, off I-40.
 The Visitors Center is open daily.
 Contact: Flagstaff Area National Monuments, 6400 N. Hwy 89, Flagstaff, Arizona 86004, 928-526-3367.

-Wupatki National Monument, Arizona – This monument comprises nearly 2,700 archeological sites, the vast majority of which are Sinagua and Anasazi, dating from about 100-1250 A.D.
-The two largest dwellings, built between 1100 and 1250 A.D., are Wupatki-with up to 100 rooms built against and atop a mesa; and Citadel-a 50 room structure that almost surrounds a central plaza.
-The Monument also contains many smaller pueblo ruins, pit houses, reservoirs, petroglyphs, and a masonry ball court.
-By about 1250 A.D., perhaps due to extended drought or over-utilization of natural resources, the pueblos were permanently vacated.
+Wupatki National Monument, Arizona – This Monument comprises nearly 2,700 archeological sites, the vast majority of which are Sinagua and Anasazi, dating from about 100-1250 A.D.
+The two largest dwellings, built between 1100 and 1250 A.D., are Wupatki-with, up to 100 rooms built against and atop a mesa; and Citadel-a 50 room structure that almost surrounds a central plaza.
+The Monument contains many smaller pueblo ruins, pit houses, reservoirs, petroglyphs, and a masonry ball court.
+The pueblos were permanently vacated by about 1250 A.D., perhaps due to extended drought or over-utilization of natural resources.
 Wupatki National Monument is 35 miles north of Flagstaff, Arizona, off U.S. 89.
 The Visitors Center is open daily.
 Contact: Flagstaff Area National Monuments, 6400 N. Hwy 89, Flagstaff, Arizona 86004, 928-679-2365.

-Ute Mountain Tribal Park, Colorado – Part of the Ute Mountain Ute Indian Reservation, the Tribal Park has been set aside to preserve the Ancestral Puebloan remnants Ute cultures.
+Ute Mountain Tribal Park, Colorado – Part of the Ute Mountain Ute Indian Reservation, the Tribal Park has been set aside to preserve the Ancestral Puebloan remnants of Ute cultures.
 The Park encompasses approximately 125,000 acres around a 25 mile stretch of the Mancos River.
-Within the park are hundreds of surface sites and cliff dwellings, petroglyphs, and historic Ute wall paintings and petroglyphs.
+There are hundreds of surface sites and cliff dwellings, petroglyphs, and historic Ute wall paintings and petroglyphs within the park.
 The Tribal Park is operated as a primitive area to protect its cultural and environmental resources.
 Tours are guided by Ute Indians’ broad knowledge of Ute and Ancestral Puebloan cultures.
 The tours include history and rock art, surface sites, and cliff dwellings.
 To protect fragile resources, self-guided tours are not permitted.
 More information: Ute Mountain Tribal Park, P.O.
 Box 109, Towaoc, Colorado 81334, 970-749-1452.